clairbarrass/safe-docs/docs/training-registrations.md

 # Training Course Registrations

-During November 2024, Training course registrations are changing.

-New registrations will now be made directly into SAFE.

 You can see all our Upcoming Training events on the [Upcoming Training page](https://www.archer2.ac.uk/training/#upcoming-training)

 Click on the Course Title to see more information about the course.